jacob-t-radford/ai-models-navgem/README.md

 The key additions over the standard `ai-models` package is a navgem.py file in ./ai-models-navgem/src/ai_models_navgem/inputs/ which helps to properly formats pre-downloaded NAVGEM data.
 After this, it primarily uses the standard functionality of `ai-models` to run the models.

 **I could not locate some NAVGEM data required to run some models.
-Namely, "tcwv","100u","100v" are filled with zeros to make things work for now.
+Namely, "tcwv","100u","100v", and "q" (at all pressure levels) are filled with zeros to make things work for now.
 The land-sea mask and geopotential at the surface (orography) are filled in with ERA5 sample data (they are static fields).**

 Required variables:
 ![Required Variables](screenshot.png)